 However, Much of the ITSM Best Practice Holds True

-While all this ITSM change is in full flow, and people might be excited by the “new stuff,” the ITSM fundamentals should not overlooked.
+While all this ITSM change is in full flow, and people might be excited by the “new stuff,” the ITSM fundamentals should not be overlooked.

 Good ITSM – and thus ESM – needs a well-thought-out strategy (that aligns with the overall business strategy).
 Coupled with, and enabled, by a suitable governance approach.

 In IT terms, COBIT has traditionally been employed to consider governance needs from an organizational perspective, and to avoid IT governance and enterprise governance being treated as two discreet, and potentially disconnected, entities.
 The applicability is there from an ESM perspective too.